 Do you want to disentangle and understand the complex interaction of development, education, and learning?
 Are you curious about how processes in educational contexts relate to the cognitive and social development of children, youth, and adults?
-The Master’s Programme in Educational Sciences: Learning in Interaction invites you to tackle these topics and more.
+The Master’s program in Educational Sciences: Learning in Interaction invites you to tackle these topics and more.

-- people who are more knowledgeable than us (teachers or more advanced fellow students);
+- People who are more knowledgeable than us (teachers or more advanced fellow students)

 If you’re interested in learning about and carrying out high-quality research into these interactions, you can make a real difference in learning, teaching, and instruction.